-6 Ways to Engage Your Organic Search Traffic on Social Media
+6 Ways To Engage Your Organic Search Traffic On Social Media

 You have to understand how to track every person who touches your content, from the first touch to the last.

-Studies have shown that it usually takes a person seven interactions with a business before making a purchase.
+Studies have shown that it usually takes a person seven interactions or touches with a business before making a purchase.

 To know how many times a person interacts with your content, it is critical to have a pixel placed on your website for accurate data tracking, leading to the next step.